Joel Anker

-Joel Anker (born 11 October 2004) is an English professional footballer who plays as a midfielder.
-He is currently a free agent, having been released by Milton Keynes Dons at the end of the 2024–25 season.
+Joel Anker (born 11 October 2004) is an English semi-professional footballer who plays as a midfielder for Southern League Premier Division Central club Banbury United.

+He is a former graduate of the academy of club Milton Keynes Dons.

 Career

 Milton Keynes Dons

 Anker joined the academy of Milton Keynes Dons at a young age, and progressed through the various age groups.
 In January 2023, he joined Southern League Premier Division Central club AFC Rushden & Diamonds on loan, before signing his first professional contract with Milton Keynes Dons in June 2023.
 He joined Biggleswade Town on loan in December 2023, before later joining Hitchin Town in March 2024 until the end of the season.

 With continuing limited first team opportunities, Anker joined Southern League Division One Central club AFC Dunstable on a month-long youth loan in January 2025.
 At the end of the 2024–25 season, Anker was one of several players released by Milton Keynes Dons.